 Where to plant or place it?

 How to care for the Red Bird of Paradise

-It does not need a lot of fertilize and can tolerate poor soil.
-However, it is beneficial to lightly fertilize during the early stages of growing.
+It does not need a lot of fertilizer and can tolerate poor soil.
+But it is beneficial to lightly feed during the early stages of growth.
 A good 20-20-20 type of fertilizer will suffice.
 If you want to be on the safe side dilute at half the ratio just in case.
-It is a plant that is insect and disease resistant.
+It is a plant that is insect and disease-resistant.

 Red Bird of Paradise Plant

-Red Bird of Paradise gardening tip – Trim your plant down to the ground its first year and place medium-sized rocks over the top of the root system.
+Red Bird of Paradise gardening tip – If you live in places where you get consistent freezing temperatures trim the plant down to the ground its first year and place medium-sized rocks over the top of the root system.
 This will help keep the root system warm during the chilly winter season.

 The Mexican bird of paradise is another plant that is similar in looks.
 For more information on the Mexican variety please follow this link.
 Mexican Bird of Paradise.